open-contracting/data-registry/docs/admin/sysadmin.rst

 .. attention::

-   When the Scrapyd service restarts (for example, when the server restarts), the running Scrapyd jobs are lost, and therefore the Collect :class:`~data_registry.process_manager.util.TaskManager` won't be able to check the task's status.
-The job needs to be cancelled and rescheduled (`#350 <https://github.com/open-contracting/data-registry/issues/350>`__).
+   When the Scrapyd service restarts (for example, when the server restarts), the running Scrapyd jobs are lost, and therefore the Collect :class:`~data_registry.process_manager.util.TaskManager` won't be able to check the task's status. :ref:`Cancel the job<admin-cancel>` and reschedule it (`#350 <https://github.com/open-contracting/data-registry/issues/350>`__).

 Kingfisher Process, Pelican, Data Registry
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~